RohanNero/UnoRe-RWA/NOTES.md

 ### Additional

-changing withdrawal slippage caluclation to
+Changing withdrawal slippage caluclation to:

 1. multiply by .99, which is 99 followed by 16 zeros
 2. divie by 1e18 if stable is dai OR divide by 1e30 if stable is usdc or usdt

+This means that the maximum amount you could ever lose is 1% of your rewards